JesterCharles/game-site-activity/README.md

 ![](https://marina-ferreira.github.io/img/tutorials/js/memory-game/memory-game.gif)

 The Image Memory Game should allow a single player the option to remember the positions of the cards and open two exact images sequentially to score points.
 Once all cards are flipped to show their image the player is victorious.
-This should include the follow features:
+It will contain the following require features:

-- If cards don't match, they must return to original state
+- If images don't match, they must return to original state
 - Win State Detection
 - option to reset the game.
 - Keep track number of moves